 Agricultural Operations Management

-AOM integrates expertise in the agricultural sciences, applied technology, and business management.
+AOM integrates expertise in the agricultural and natural sciences, applied technology, and business management.
 The curriculum emphasizes hands-on participation through classes and internships.
 Students must meet requirements in the College of Agricultural and Life Sciences.
 The AOM Academic Learning Compact identifies the skills students should acquire if they follow the course of study.

 The AOM program allows students to focus specifically on their interests by selecting from these Courses of Concentration areas:

-- Sustainable Energy & Facilities
+- Sustainable Energy and Facilities

 - Agribusiness Management

-- Fishery & Aquatic Production
+- Fishery and Aquatic Production

 - Animal Production Management